ai4ce/wanderland/README.md

 * To benchmark 3D reconstruction methods, check [3d_recon_benchmark](3d_recon_benchmark/README.md)
 * To generate navigation episodes / videos, check [navigation](navigation/README.md)
 * To reproduce our reconstruction pipeline, check [reconstruction](reconstruction/README.md)
+* For closed-loop evaluation and training in simulation, check [wanderland-lab](https://github.com/ai4ce/wanderland-lab)

 Each component have its own virtual environment.
 Remember to `deactivate` and reactivate the venv when switching between different components.